 - Heat a medium skillet over medium-high heat.
 Add just enough vegetable oil to coat the bottom of the pan.
 Heat the oil quite hot; when a drop of water is flicked in, it should hiss.

-- Add the lamb and cook for 3 minutes per side (see note).
+- Add the lamb and cook for 3 minutes per side, or until it reaches an internal temperature of 130°F (medium) or 125°F (medium-rare)

 - Let the lamb rest for 5 or so minutes before serving.